eksctl-io/eksctl/site/content/usage/experimental/01-gitops.md

 > Experimental features are not stable and their command name and flags may change.

 Installing Flux on the cluster is the first step towards a gitops workflow.
-To install it, you need a Git repository and an existing cluster.
+To install it, you need a Git repository and an existing EKS cluster.
 Then run the following command:

 ```bash
 EKSCTL_EXPERIMENTAL=true eksctl install flux --name <cluster_name> --region <region> --git-url=<git_repo> --git-email=<git_user_email>